johnmcneilstudio/Phononic-documentation-1/docs/blocks.md

  ### Possibilities

- This is a Block that renders application cards on the page
+ This is a Block that renders possibili cards on the page

  __Options:__

  __View:__